Energy Science Made Simple

 One of the major things that is missing from most of the theories is, what fills space.
 For example Einstein's Special Relativity theory renounced the aether as the medium that light traveled in.
 Many people to this day think that Einstein's Special Relativity theory proposed that light and matter traveled in space that was totally void.
 Though it was not mentioned in the theory, Einstein later cleared up this matter by saying that "this rigid four-dimensional space of the Special theory of Relativity is to some extent a four-dimensional analogue of H.A.
 Lorentz's rigid three-dimensional aether" [1].
 So Einstein's space-time in his Special Relativity theory can be thought of as a type of aether.
 Einstein didn't like to use the word aether however and preferred the word space-time.
 This was because the aether was commonly thought to be made of a type of gas that was made of matter.
 His space-time was a type of structure of space which was not made of matter.
 Unfortunately his explanations of what space-time really is were often not mentioned in his books.

-6. SUBSTRATUM FIELD WAVICLE THEORY OF EVERYTHING
+6. SPACE CONTINUUM, FORCE FIELDS, WAVICLES, THEORY OF EVERYTHING

 7. OBSERVER AND ABSOLUTE SYSTEMS

-8. SUBSTRATUM, FORCE FIELDS, ENERGY WAVICLES
+8. SPACE CONTINUUM, FORCE FIELDS, WAVICLES

 Fig 7 Matter wavicles are really just collections of interaction wavicles